Peter Walsh (Victorian politician): Political career

-The 2018 election was a landslide victory for the Australian Labor Party under Daniel Andrews that saw the Nationals reduced to a meagre 7 seats, the worst election result in the party's history.
-The party was reduced to just 1 seat in the upper house after Luke O'Sullivan the Northern Victoria Region, whilst Peter Crisp lost Mildura to an independent and the party placed third and fourth place in place in its formerly safe seats of Shepparton and Morwell, respectively.
-The election result left the party with less than the 11 seats required to qualify for official party status and the accompanying parliamentary staff and allowances that go with it.
+The 2018 election was a landslide victory for the Australian Labor Party under Daniel Andrews that saw the Nationals reduced to 7 seats, the lowest representation in the party's history.
+The party was reduced to just 1 seat in the upper house after Luke O'Sullivan lost in the Northern Victoria Region, whilst Peter Crisp lost Mildura to an independent and the party placed third and fourth place in place in its formerly safe seats of Shepparton and Morwell, respectively.

 Walsh was re-elected unopposed as leader alongside Steph Ryan as deputy leader and pledged to work harder to represent regional Victoria.
-In response to an announcement that the Victorian Nationals intended to create a news website to 'fill the void' in regional media, which would rely on writers working without pay and content being filtered by Walsh, media industry experts condemned the proposal, stating that they wouldn't want the party-controlled website to be mis-labelled as "news" as it would be tainted by vested interests.
+Following Barnaby Joyce's return to the deputy prime ministership in February 2021, Walsh emerged as a factional player in federal politics by attempting to disaffiliate the Victorian Nationals from the Federal Nationals over dissatisfaction with Joyce's opposition to a net zero carbon emissions policy.
+However, the Victorian Nationals management board rejected Walsh's disaffiliation motion, and the party's state council passed a contrary motion to congratulate Joyce on his return to the federal leadership.

 In February 2022, Walsh, along with Matthew Guy, David Davis, Gary Blackwood and Melina Bath, were fined $100 each for breaching face mask rules, after the Coalition MPs were photographed maskless while attending an event in Parliament House.

-Political views

-Abortion

-Walsh voted against the Abortion Law Reform Act 2008, expressing his belief that life began at conception and that abortion should not be viewed simply as a "medical procedure".
-However, Walsh supported the Public Health and Wellbeing (Amendment) (Safe Access Zones) Bill 2015, which criminalises prayer and protest within 150 metres of an abortion facility.